LogicStamp/logicstamp-context/docs/cli/security-scan.md

 ## Limitations

-- **Pattern-Based Detection**: The scanner uses pattern matching and may have false positives or miss some secret formats
+- Pattern-based detection (may have false positives or miss some formats)
-- **File Type Coverage**: Only scans TypeScript, JavaScript, and JSON files
+- Only scans TypeScript, JavaScript, and JSON files
-- **File Size Limit**: Files larger than 10MB are automatically skipped to prevent performance issues (you'll see a warning message)
+- Files larger than 10MB are skipped (you'll see a warning)
-- **No Encryption Detection**: Does not detect encrypted secrets or secrets stored in environment-specific files
+- Doesn't detect encrypted secrets or secrets in environment-specific files
-- **Static Analysis Only**: Performs static analysis and cannot detect secrets passed at runtime
+- Static analysis only (can't detect secrets passed at runtime)

 ## Troubleshooting